 Is there band and orchestra at Haynes?

-Students may elect to begin violin, viola, cello or string bass in fourth grade (and may continue through fifth grade).
+Yes, Students may elect to begin violin, viola, cello or string bass in fourth grade (and may continue through 5th grade).
 After renting an instrument from a local shop with string instrument expertise, the students take once-weekly group lessons for 45 minutes during the school day.
 Weekly assignments encourage students to explore music on their own and require 15 minutes of practicing, four or five days per week.
 The year culminates in a Stringfest in May, where all students join together to display the amazing musical growth they have achieved during the year!

 Band lessons are offered to students in Grade 5.
 Students may elect to study a woodwind (flute, oboe, clarinet, alto saxophone), brass (trumpet, french horn, trombone, baritone), or percussion (snare drum) instrument.
 They attend a 45-minute group lesson once a week during the school day and support their learning at home by practicing 15 minutes per day, four or five days per week.
 During the school year, students experience and perform music from every period of time–from Medieval and Renaissance music to the Modern and Pop Culture music of today.
 In the process, students build a solid foundation for reading and interpreting music notation and symbols, and they learn to produce a musically acceptable tone on their instrument.
 Students are expected to perform in two band concerts with all of the fifth-grade band students.
 Individual performances at school meetings and community gatherings are encouraged but not required.